 - Health risks to workers

 Is Petroleum Renewable or Nonrenewable?

-Petroleum means crude oil.
+“Is Petroleum Renewable or Nonrenewable?” this is also one of the most frequently asked questions that creates confusion.
+But the fact is that Petroleum means crude oil.
 The same crude oil is also popularly known as petroleum.
-Hence, petroleum is nonrenewable as the consumption rate is much much greater than the petroleum production rate under the earth.
+Hence, with the same philosophy explained above, petroleum is nonrenewable as the consumption rate is much much greater than the petroleum production rate under the earth.